buberdds/buberdds.github.io/_posts/2012-10-10-Remote_Debugging_for_Mobile_Web.md

 On your desktop choose the <code>Remote debugger</code> and fill in IP address of your mobile device and a forwarded via adb port number.
 You will see a connection prompt and you have 3 seconds to press OK.

-In the Firefox 16 the remote debugger is limited to Javascript only.
+In the Firefox 16 the remote debugger is limited to Javascript only and when I saw it, I was disappointed.

 The web console will be available in the version 19.
 Debugger will support CSS/Network etc., better late than never.